 Here’s why that matters:

 It can be difficult to detect when your identity has been compromised.
-There’s a lot bad actors can do without alerting you, and by the time it gets to the more obvious stuff (bank accounts being drained, strange loans showing up on your credit report, SSN theft, audits from the IRS, and so on) it’s time to take drastic measures.
+There’s a lot bad actors can do without alerting you, and by the time it gets to the more obvious stuff (bank accounts being drained, strange loans showing up on your credit report, Social Security Number Theft, audits from the IRS, and so on) it’s time to take drastic measures.

 Having a service with competent threat resolution experts standing behind you, and who can catch things before they become a problem in the first place is the difference between your finances being ruined for years or even decades, and a minor speed bump you can sort out with some effort.